-• A new subaccount in its MGBA to record the actual costs of the Microgrid Incentive Program (up to its share of the program budget cap): \$17,460,000;
+• A new subaccount in its MGBA to record the actual costs of the Microgrid Incentive Program (up to its share of the program budget cap) of \$17,460,000 statement for the Microgrid One-Way Balancing Account (MOWBA) creating:

-- A separate subaccount within the MGBA to separately track the Microgrid Incentive Program administrative expenses: \$4,000,000; and - A new subaccount within the MGBA for SDG&E to record the actual costs of the matching funds used to offset the costs of the microgrid islanding study and the microgrid special facilities, up to a \$3 million per-project cap. - 6.
-Within 30 days upon issuance of this decision, Southern California Edison statement for the Microgrid One-Way Balancing Account (MOWBA) creating:
+- A new subaccount within the MGBA for SDG&E to record the actual costs of the matching funds used to offset the costs of the microgrid islanding study and the microgrid special facilities, up to a \$3 million per-project cap. - 8.
+Within 30 days upon issuance of this decision, Southern California Edison and the Microgrid Incentive Program administrative expenses up to \$8,000,000; and